Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 This is happening because Matrix-M creates such a strong modulating response.

-Though they don’t explain the chain of events, we see the increased interferon gamma response which is associated to an improved interferon-I response.
+Though they don’t explain the chain of events, we see the increased interferon gamma response, which is associated with an improved interferon-I response.
 They call it a milieu.

 An often-overlooked fact is that this process plays a crucial role in fighting cancer.